ContextGrid/WorldBrowser/README.md

 + Detecting nearby places of interest that are registered on ContextGrid platform
 + Managing Augmented Reality experience within a place to detect registered microlocations
 + Leveraging SDK for execution of actions assigned via ContextGrid portal
-+ SDK supports Comapny Key integration to simplify API calls
++ SDK supports Company API Key integration to simplify API calls
 + Swift Version 3.1 Support with Xcode 9.0
 + IOS version 11.0 support with xcode 9.0
 + Also supports Unity integration with plugins